Applying as a Transfer Student

 IMPORTANT NOTE: Transfer students are responsible for sending their immunization records to the Wellness Center.

 ON CAMPUS INTERVIEWING - Transfer students who are admitted prior to the deadline to register for on-campus interviewing are eligible to participate in the on campus interviewing program.
-If accepted for the fall, please contact Career Services.
+If accepted for the fall, please contact the Office of Career Services.

 The following materials must be submitted: